orcc/rvccaltut/doc/Tutorial.md

 Open RVC CAL Compiler (Orcc) is made for the Eclipse platform.
 So in order to use it you will need to install Java Runtime Environment and Eclipse IDE.

 #### Java Runtime Environment
+ORCC requires version 1.6 of higher of JRE.
 You can download and install the latest JRE release from [java.com](https://java.com/en/download/).
-ORCC requires version 1.6 of higher of JRE.
+To use *Eclipse IDE for Java Developers edition*, you will need to instal Java Development Kit (JDK) as well, which you can download from the [Oracle website](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 #### Eclipse
 ORCC is compatible with Eclipse versions 4.3 and higher

-You can download and install Eclipse IDE from https://www.eclipse.org/downloads/ (If unsure use Eclipse IDE for Java Developers edition).
+You can download and install Eclipse IDE from https://www.eclipse.org/downloads/ (We recomend to use Eclipse IDE for Java Developers edition).

 To install just extract the archive into a local directory.